-This architecture is a work in progress - the final design will reflect the feedback collected and lessons learned through implementation and will be posted to the Flashbots documentation
+This architecture is a work in progress - the final design will reflect the feedback collected and lessons learned through implementation and can be found on the mev-boost github repository

 This document outlines the design for a marketplace for block construction (often referred to as block proposer / block builder separation or PBS) compatible with the upcoming Ethereum merge fork.
 This trust based solution closely resembles the current Flashbots auction design with modifications to enable solo staker participation without introducing changes to Ethereum consensus.
 This solution aims to bridge the gap to a permissionless PBS design which should be strongly considered for the cleanup fork in order to improve decentralization.